leftytennis/proxmox-ansible-inventory/README.md

 # Proxmox Ansible Inventory

-This program is used to provide a dynamic inventory to ansible for running LXC or Qemu virtual machines that are active in your proxmox cluster.
+This program is used to provide a dynamic inventory to ansible for LXC or Qemu virtual machines that are active in your proxmox cluster.
 A cluster is not required, but if you have created a cluster with one or more Proxmox nodes defined, it will obtain a list of the running LXC containers and Qemu virtual machines running across the cluster.

 ## Installation